TRAPPIST-1: Potential planetary atmospheres

-The existence of atmospheres around TRAPPIST-1's planets depends on the balance between the amount of atmosphere initially present, its rate of evaporation, and the rate at which it is built back up by meteorite impacts, (Note: Impact events can also remove atmospheres, but a high rate of such "impact erosion" implies a mass of meteorites that is not compatible with the properties of the TRAPPIST-1 system.) incoming material from a protoplanetary disk, (Note: A protoplanetary disk is a disk of matter surrounding a star.
+The existence of atmospheres around TRAPPIST-1's planets depends on the balance between the amount of atmosphere initially present, its rate of evaporation, and the rate at which it is built back up by meteorite impacts, (Note: Impact events can also remove atmospheres, but a high rate of such "impact erosion" implies a mass of meteorites that is not compatible with the properties of the TRAPPIST-1 system although it might meaningfully restrict the water mass of the outer planets.) incoming material from a protoplanetary disk, (Note: A protoplanetary disk is a disk of matter surrounding a star.
 Planets are thought to form in such disks.) and outgassing and volcanic activity.
 Impact events may be particularly important in the outer planets because they can both add and remove volatiles; addition is likely dominant in the outermost planets where impact velocities are slower.
-The formation conditions of the planets would give them large initial quantities of volatile materials, including oceans over 100 times larger than those of Earth.
+The formation conditions of the planets would give them large initial quantities of volatile materials, including oceans over 100 times larger than those of Earth, but the non-detection of water-rich atmospheres implies that a dry origin is also possible.

 If the planets are tidally locked to TRAPPIST-1, surfaces that permanently face away from the star can cool sufficiently for any atmosphere to freeze out on the night side.
 This frozen-out atmosphere could be recycled through glacier-like flows to the day side with assistance from tidal or geothermal heating from below, or could be stirred by impact events.
 These processes could allow an atmosphere to persist.
 In a carbon dioxide (CO_{2}) atmosphere, carbon-dioxide ice is denser than water ice, under which it tends to be buried.
 CO_{2}–water compounds named clathrates (Note: A clathrate is a chemical compound where one compound (or chemical element) e.g. carbon dioxide (or xenon), is trapped within a cage-like assembly of molecules from another compound.) can form.
 Further complications are a potential runaway feedback loop between melting ice and evaporation, and the greenhouse effect.